 Until recently I worked as a community midwife for 17 years.
 During that time I looked after many women and their families, often for more than one pregnancy giving continuity of care which we found was very positive to all.
 I even delivered some of their babies at home births which was great.
 People I’ve looked after even stop me in the street to show off their growing children.

 What would you say to a young person interested in a career in nursing & midwifery?

 Midwifery is a very challenging but also a very rewarding career.
 Be prepared to work hard!

-If you’re a registered nurse or midwife and are interested in working at St Michael’s or are looking for a career at UH Bristol, visit www.uhbwcareers.nhs.uk/childrens-midwifery
+If you’re a registered nurse or midwife and are interested in working at St Michael’s or are looking for a career at UH Bristol and Weston, visit www.uhbwcareers.nhs.uk/childrens-midwifery